-In this context, the European Joint Programme on Rare Diseases (EJP RD) has successfully implemented three Joint Transnational Calls since 2019 to further help in coordinating the research efforts of European, Associated and non-European countries in the field of rare diseases and implement the objectives of the International Rare Disease Research Consortium (IRDiRC).
+In this context, the European Joint Programme on Rare Diseases (EJP RD) has successfully implemented four Joint Transnational Calls since 2019 to further help in coordinating the research efforts of European, Associated and non-European countries in the field of rare diseases and implement the objectives of the International Rare Disease Research Consortium (IRDiRC).
 These actions are following the ten Joint Transnational Calls for rare diseases research projects launched previously by the ERA-Net E-Rare since 2006.
-The aim of the call is in compliance with the vision and goals set by the International Rare Diseases Research Consortium (IRDiRC).
+The aim of the call has to be in compliance with the vision and goals set by the International Rare Diseases Research Consortium (IRDiRC) which fosters international collaboration in rare diseases research.
 For more information, visit the IRDiRC website.

-2. Participating organizations
+2. Participating organisations

-A number of national and regional funding organizations will participate in the EJP RD Joint Transnational Call (JTC) 2022 and will fund research projects on rare diseases.
-The call opens simultaneously with the involvement of the following funding organizations in their respective countries/regions:
+A number of national and regional funding organisations will participate in the EJP RD Joint Transnational Call (JTC) 2023 and will fund research projects on rare diseases.
+The call opens simultaneously with the involvement of the following funding organisations in their respective countries/regions: